ceki/logback-perf/README.md

 Alternatively, you can run the `runFileAppenderBenchmark.sh` script which performs the above steps for you.

-# Publicly verifiable results

 In the this spirit of result verifiability, we encourage *everyone* to run the `runFileAppenderBenchmak.sh` script and post their results on the [logback mailing lists](https://logback.qos.ch/mailinglist.html).

-Results are viewable as a [**Google doc spreadsheet**.](https://docs.google.com/spreadsheets/d/1cpb5D7qnyye4W0RTlHUnXedYK98catNZytYIu5D91m0/edit?usp=sharing)

 We feel that results provided by neutral parties, that is by developers not directly affiliated with the logback project, lends more credibility to our benchmarking results.

-See also the [logback benchmark page](http://logback.qos.ch/performance.html) for a general discussion about the logic behind the benchmark and analysis of the results.